Motor Vehicles clamping and ANPR

 Unfortunately, a vehicle needed for work or business is usually only considered exempt if its value is under £1,350.
 Full details can be read here.

 My car is on finance/HP

 If a vehicle is purchased under a Personal Contract Plan (PCP) or is provided by Motability Finance, it cannot be taken into control by a bailiff.
-However, with vehicles subject to other types of finance (including log book loans and Hire Purchase), the position is not as clear and unfortunately, in some cases, the vehicle may be seized.
+With other types of finance (including log book loans and Hire Purchase), the position is not as clear as we would like.
+Accordingly, in some cases, the vehicle may be seized.
 Detailed are provided here.

 Can a Bailiff clamp my car?